apache/hbase-operator-tools/hbase-hbck2/README.md

 $ echo "list_locks"| hbase shell &> /tmp/locks.txt
 $ echo "list_procedures"| hbase shell &> /tmp/procedures.txt
 ```

+#### /hbck.jsp
+An `HBCK Report` page was added to the Master in versions hbase 2.3.0/2.1.6/2.2.1
+which shows output from two inspections run by the master on an interval; one
+is output by the CatalogJanitor whenever it runs.
+If overlaps or holes in
+`hbase:meta`, the CatalogJanitor half of the page will list what it has found
+(otherwise it is quiet).
+Another background process was added to compare
+`hbase:meta` and filesystem content making compare; if anomaly, it will make
+note in its `HBCK Report` section.

 #### The [HBase Canary Tool](http://hbase.apache.org/book.html#_canary)